-Heitkamp says it’s not all about resisting Trump
+ND Dem’s skillful moves to hold Senate seat in Trump country

 Heitkamp also voted against move forward on a bill that would make nearly all abortions illegal after 20 weeks of pregnancy, and that’s a sore spot with North Dakota’s active evangelical conservatives.

-She did lead a bipartisan effort to lift the 40-year ban on U.S. oil exports in 2015, against the wishes of Democratic President Barack.
+She did lead a bipartisan effort to lift the 40-year ban on U.S. oil exports in 2015, against the wishes of Democratic President Barack Obama.
 But she faced a backlash from the petroleum industry this year for voting to keep in place limits on burning excess natural gas released from oil drilling sites.
 Heitkamp, a former natural gas company director, argued that the excess could be captured and sold.

 Cramer said Heitkamp is in a bind.